EotvosCollegium/mars/CONTRIBUTING.md

 ### Developing on the cloud with gitpod (for starters or for slow machines)

 1. Ask for access to our gitpod organization
-2. Select a workspace or create a new one from the project.
+2. Go to projects, and go to the bracnhes under the Mars project.
+Create a new workspace for your branch and open it in the browser or VS Code locally.
-3. You still need to run `php artisan migrate:fresh --seed` to get the DB seeded.
-The site is served at `http://localhost:8000`.
+3. You will see three terminals.
+One for the server, one for npm, and one for the database.
+You can close the last two once the scripts are finished, but you still need to run `php artisan migrate:fresh --seed` to get the DB seeded.
+The site is served at `http://localhost:8000` (or check the first few lines server logs).
 4. Use with care, we have 50 hours of free usage per month.

 ### Universal (using VS Code dev containers  - recommended)